+Most of the Sixth Form continues to university.
 Universities offer a plethora of courses, so it is essential that Sixth Formers are fully aware of the range of opportunities open to them.
-During the Lower Sixth, all students have at least one individual guidance meeting with the Head of Higher Education to discuss their options.
-The UCAS application process is described, the decisions that need to be made are explained, and the resources available for undertaking the necessary research are detailed.
-The resources include full access to Unifrog and an extensive library of university literature and prospectuses.
+During the Lower Sixth, all students have at least one individual guidance meeting with a member of the Sixth Form team to discuss their options.
+Throughout the Lower Sixth, the UCAS application process is described, the decisions that need to be made are explained, and the resources available for undertaking the necessary research are detailed.